 A good example of piss energy is Mozart, who didn't just write operas, symphonies, and sonatas, but also numerous dances, divertimentos, and other forms of light entertainment, plus quartets, quintets, pieces for solo piano, other forms of chamber music, masses, and other religious music.
 Also he didn't have Tourettes as previously postulated (I just looked this up), he just loved to swear!
 God bless!!!!
 I know I've said this before but remember in the movie "Amadeus" where F Murray Abraham calls Moz "The Creature"?
 That entire movie was made up, it's a movie.
 But it rules.
 "The Creature"... so sick.
 If I found out someone was calling me "the Creature" behind my back, God, that'd be honey in my cup.

-news / eventsAll upcoming events are now going to be listed here: [upcoming events].
+news / eventsAll upcoming events are now going to be listed here: [link].
 For now all I got is this one:

 - This Saturday (January 25th) is the first show of "Strawberry Band", which is me, Cory, MZ, and Uncontrollable Frank from Funeral Cone.
 We'll be playing with Funeral Cone, RONG, and Alpha Error (featuring Gus).
 Benefit for Students For A Free Tibet.
 Thank you Lois for making this cool merch, which will be available at the gig: